nikasakandelidze/aws-journey/ec2/elastic-load-balancer.md

 ## Health checks
 When ELB notices unhealthy instance it just stops routing traffic to it, and then continues to periodically check for it's health.
 Whenevr resource comes back to life
 ELB will include this resource in further output of routing algorithm.

+## Application load balancer
+Works at OSI level 7 ( using http or https ).
+Single point of contact for client requests, and under the hood manages many resources.
+Distributes application traffic across many targets/resources in multiple AZ-s which increases app-s availabilty.
+Add listeners to your ALB to route requests on defined ports and protocols using routing rules.
+Rules have a priority, actions and conditions.
+Each rule must have a default action.
+Uses target groups